You're Never Too Old To Ignite Your Flame.

 Inside each of us is a treasure trove of ideas and feelings just waiting to be nurtured and heard.
 Beth and Fiona worked with us on our stories helping to expand them into something pretty amazing.

-I saw a man light up (not in flames) with applause, a woman enlarge a shoe story into a “oh my God” drama, a Star Trek stand-up routine, pick pocketing with a ‘yes I remember’ reaction, tobogganing as never described before, a granny who say “crime does pay”, an emotional story of scars that made me tearful and many more.
+I saw a man light up (not in flames) with applause, a woman enlarge a shoe story into an “oh my God” drama, a Star Trek stand-up routine, pickpocketing with a ‘yes I remember’ reaction, tobogganing as never described before, a granny who say “crime does pay”, an emotional story of scars that made me tearful and many more.

 Stories that beat East Enders hands down.

 These guys were pros I felt safe in their hands.
-We’d rehearsed with musicians who picked things up quicker than a Brighton seagull, lighting that turned a few platforms in to a stage of colour and a backdrop of film and photos professionally edited and poignantly timed.
+We’d rehearsed with musicians who picked things up quicker than a Brighton seagull, lighting that turned a few platforms into a stage of color and a backdrop of film and photos professionally edited and poignantly timed.

 And there were plenty of experienced Flames, who’d performed before.

-The performance was over with a flash ending with the caste lit in colour as closeup photos of the caste’s faces flashed behind us.
+The performance was over with a flash ending with the caste lit in color as closeup photos of the caste’s faces flashed behind us.

 Faces as poignant their story’s.